Breadth, Balance and Depth

 Year 1 – Age 5 to 6

 Assessment – Phonics screening tests take place in Year 1 for all children in June.
 Children are tested reading 40 words out loud to a teacher.
-Although the pass mark can vary each year children need to read accurately on average 32 words correctly to reach the require standard.
+Although the pass mark can vary each year children need to read accurately on average 32 words correctly to reach the required standard.

 If a child does not meet the required standard in Year 1 they will need to do the assessment again the following June at the end of Year 2.